ChiShengChen/Vision_QRWKV/README.md

 ## Contributing

 Contributions to this project are welcome.
 Please feel free to open an issue to discuss potential changes or submit a pull request.

-## License

-Consider adding an open-source license (e.g., MIT, Apache 2.0) to the project by creating a `LICENSE` file in the root directory.